chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""

-This intrinsic is lowered to refer to the `coro.init`_ instruction.
+This intrinsic is lowered to refer to the `coro.begin`_ instruction.
 This is a frontend convenience intrinsic that makes it easier to refer to the coroutine frame.
 This intrinsic is not necessary for the llvm coroutine model and can be removed.